 If you can carry 160 and have a gentle fade, you’ll see your ball scamper down the steps towards the green.
 Don’t be tempted to fly the palm trees on the right as the ball can kick right (into the gully) or skip down all of the steps into…..you know.

 My favourite line is to aim at between the two right hand bunkers with a 3 wood.
 Straight and it should leave a 140 yd approach to a slightly lower green.
 Left and it’s longer but doable, right and the ball will feed down the hill, getting closer all the time.

 When you aim at the green, left and or short is bad, there is room right and long, but not much.

 It’s a great finishing hole, especially with a 4 on your card!

-Then it is time to sit in the Clubhouse and reflect on your game whilst looking back up the ninth fairway
+Then it is time to sit in the Clubhouse and reflect on the fact you just finished playing Royal Westmoreland whilst looking back up the ninth fairway